a20351766/mchain1.2/docs/source/build_network.rst

 for the entirety of the instructions on this page.

 .. note:: the remainder of this section covers a docker-compose file designed for the
           SDK.
-Refer to the `Node SDK <https://github.com/hyperledger/fabric-sdk-node>`__ repo for details on running these tests.
+Refer to the `Node SDK <https://github.com/hyperledger/mchain-sdk-node>`__ repo for details on running these tests.

 The second flavor, ``docker-compose-e2e.yaml``, is constructed to run end-to-end tests using the Node.js SDK.
-Aside from functioning with the SDK, its primary differentiation is that there are containers for the fabric-ca servers.
+Aside from functioning with the SDK, its primary differentiation is that there are containers for the mchain-ca servers.
 As a result, we are able to send REST calls to the organizational CAs for user registration and enrollment.

 If you want to use the ``docker-compose-e2e.yaml`` without first running the